fedora-ci/rpmdeplint-pipeline/README.md

 This pipeline runs the [rpmdeplint](https://github.com/fedora-ci/rpmdeplint-image) tool on RPM packages and publishes results via [CI Messages](https://pagure.io/fedora-ci/messages).

-> ** **Important:** ** Structure of the branches in this repository resembles braches in dist-git, i.e. master branch contains the pipeline definition for Fedora Rawhide, [f32](https://github.com/fedora-ci/rpmdeplint-pipeline/tree/f32) branch is for Fedora 32, etc.
+> ** **Important:** ** Structure of the branches in this repository resembles branches in dist-git, i.e. master branch contains the pipeline definition for Fedora Rawhide, [f32](https://github.com/fedora-ci/rpmdeplint-pipeline/tree/f32) branch is for Fedora 32, etc.

 ## Test definition